 I want to touch one.

 So the next day I’m taking pooch for a walk and I always stretch my legs on this tree directly in front of my house.
 As I was stretching, something made me look down, and I saw a pretty bug lying on his back.
 Ha, maybe he was in Savasana!
 Anyways, I thought….
 HAHA, Universe….
 Sooo funny.
 Yeah, just like the time we woke up at 5 a.m. in Florida to see the turtles come onto the beach.
 We were there, but they were not.
 And I said, I just really want to see a turtle on the beach.
-And then hours later, after a boat ride, there is a huge, beached, bleached by the sun dead turtle on his back.
+And then hours later, after a boat ride, there is a huge, beached, bleached by the sun, dead turtle on his back.
 HAHA, Universe.
 I think I have to be careful what I wish for, if anything.
 So……………..
 I crouched down with a little stick in hand to flip him over, but I noticed his one leg stretch out.
 He’s alive!
 So I flipped him over and thought… how prettttyyyy!
-Yoda realized I was up to something and with his flat face up against Mr. Cicada the 2ndbreathed in a huge breath, like who are you Mr. Bug?
+Yoda realized I was up to something and with his pug, flat face up against Mr. Cicada the 2ndbreathed in a huge pug breath, like who are you Mr. Bug?
 And I thought, how novel for the bug.
-He gets this gentle giant dog who “has the love of jesus in him” give him some acknowledgement… before he goes to the other side.
+He gets this gentle giant dog who “has the love of Jesus in him” give him some acknowledgement… before he goes to the other side.
 So I got to pet the cicada, too.

 The next day, I was in Savasana.
 I realized….
 Oh man….
 I should be humming Ommmmmmm while I’m lying here.
 That’s what the shaman was trying to tell me.
 When I sit and meditate, I do just that, but lying down, I just didn’t think that felt right.
-So after about 20 minutes of relaxation I’ll breathe out Ommmmmmmmmm a handful of time and the vibration comes on.
-And with what I have learned recently about the right brain and left brain, corpus callosum and pineal gland, I try to imagine the vibration vibrating that connection point as well as my third eye.
+So after about 20 minutes of relaxation I’ll breathe out Ommmmmmmmmm a handful of times and the vibration comes on.
+And with what I have learned recently about the right brain and left brain, corpus callosum, and pineal gland, I try to imagine the vibration vibrating that connection point as well as my third eye.
 (My head is still vibrating and I meditated over an hour ago.)
 I get kinda tired of saying Om after a while and I want to just lie there and feel the effect.
-Well, on cool enough mornings, I leave the kitchen window open… and my head continues to vibrate to the beautiful cicada songs.
+Well, on cool enough mornings, I leave the kitchen window open… so my head continues to vibrate to the beautiful cicada songs.
 Blissful meltie peaceful brain.